 We examined both the past and present of health and wellbeing – from poorhouses and traditional remedies to the Covid-19 pandemic and modern medicine – and the unique challenges of providing medical assistance in a vast, rural landscape.

-This is an exciting opportunity for us to explore a subject of special significance to the region.
+This was an exciting opportunity for us to explore a subject of special significance to the region.
 Just one of many areas we hope to highlight is the Highlands and Islands Medical Service (HIMS).
 Launched in 1913 as the world’s first integrated public health service, HIMS is recognised today as a forerunner of the NHS.

-The project will culminate in an exhibition which will be held in 2022.
-This exhibition, the first to be curated by our collections team in over a decade, will launch at Inverness Museum and Art Gallery next spring.
-In the summer it will travel to Caithness, showing concurrently at the Thurso Gallery and the North Coast Visitor Centre.
+The project culminated in an exhibition which was held in 2022.
+This exhibition, the first to be curated by our collections team in over a decade, was launched at Inverness Museum and Art Gallery on April 15th 2022.
+In the summer it travelled to Caithness, and was on display concurrently at the Thurso Gallery and the North Coast Visitor Centre.

 The exhibition featured objects and artworks from the museum’s own collection, as well as items on loan from individuals and other museums across the region.